selected solo exhibitions

 1998 ‘Patria’, Glynn Vivian Art Gallery, Swansea

 This smallish exhibition coincided with the first Dylan Thomas Festival, in Swansea.
 The central feature was my big painting ‘Morning over Cwmdonkin’ (1997-8) acrylic on board, 244 x 366 cm.
 Its creation was triggered by the threat of the imminent destruction of the original pavement outside the poet’s childhood home.
-It was opened by Professor Peter Stead, then lecturing at Swansea University, who also opened my 2014 solo exhibition.
+It was opened by Professor Peter Stead, then lecturing at Swansea University.
 Other works included a self-portrait and several portraits.
 Dylan’s daughter Aeronwy Thomas saw the show and liked it.
 We subsequently met every year at the annual Dylan Thomas Festival.

 1992 ‘Golden Prospects’, Norwegian Church Arts Centre, Cardiff Bay